-The transfer of NHS services to private companies has already begun and will accelerate in April when the Act comes fully into force.
+- The transfer of NHS services to private companies has already begun and will accelerate in April when the Act comes fully into force.

 Why OurNHS is needed

-We began OurNHS by consulting those already fighting the changes, and became convinced that a publishing project is needed to support and build on this work.
-There are campaigns led by health professionals and experts, groups resisting the changes from within the NHS, a new NHS party aiming to provide a united front, powerful and diverse campaigning including unprecedented online campaiging and pressure groups, journalists, bloggers and activists fighting local and national battles.
-But why, given the enormous effort spent fighting it, did the Act go through?
+We began OurNHS by consulting those already fighting the changes, and became convinced that our project is needed to support and build on this work.
+There are campaigns led by health professionals and experts, groups resisting the changes from within the NHS, a new NHS party aiming to provide a united front, powerful and diverse campaigning and pressure groups, journalists, bloggers and activists fighting local and national battles.
+Why, given the enormous effort spent fighting it, did the Act go through?
 Now that it has, where is the public outcry, given that the English people don’t want these reforms?

 The answer is not that no work is being done, or that there is a lack of commitment, expertise or passion.
-But this resistance has been sidelined by the mainstream media, pressured into near silence by those with vested interests in the reforms.
-While Labour is hampered by complicity, a cynical campaign has slung mud at and demoralised public sector workers.
-Many campaigners are themselves overworked health professionals, with limited media or campaigning expertise.
-There is a dearth of clear reporting that takes the arguments to a wider public and a great need for a recognised, non-niche media platform that can collaborate, partner, and help bring existing work together into the public sphere.
+But this resistance has been sidelined by the mainstream media, pressured into silence by those with vested interests in the reforms, and while Labour is hampered by complicity, a cynical campaign has slung mud and demoralised public sector workers.
+Many campaigners are overworked health professionals, with limited media or campaigning expertise.
+There is a dearth of clear reporting that takes the arguments to a wider public.
+There is also a crying need for a recognised, non-niche media platform that can collaborate, partner, and help bring existing work together into the public sphere.

 This is the contribution OurNHS aims to make.
-Inspired by, rooted in and working with the efforts of others, our purpose is to amplify and strengthen the arguments and strategies needed to save the NHS.
+Rooted in the efforts of others, our purpose is to amplify and strengthen the arguments and strategies needed to save the NHS.

 - Uncovers the trails of funding and influence between the healthcare industry, the consultants – such as McKinsey – and Parliament

 - Maps the changes on the ground as the new health market comes into force